-The coming together of Rebecca Marie Miller & Joy Pearson as Portland, Oregon folk outfit, Lenore., is serendipitous, to say the least.
+The coming together of Rebecca Marie Miller and Joy Pearson as Portland, Oregon’s Lenore., was serendipitous, to say the least.

 After individually hitting rock bottom — Pearson following a divorce and Miller after a period of destitution in LA —

-the pair separately turned to songwriting in the search for a still point in their turning worlds.
+the pair separately turned to songwriting in their search for still points in a turning world.

 After many miles and moons spent lending their abilities to other projects, they finally found themselves spinning on the same axis when a chance meeting sparked an immediate connection.
 A drunken night ensued and before they’d even scoped each other’s material, they'd committed.

 Just three years after that fateful evening and Lenore. can boast having performed at legendary PNW venues including Portland’s

 Mississippi Studios, Aladdin Theater and Revolution Hall; as well as Sunset Tavern, Fremont Abbey and Tractor Tavern in Seattle.
 They've toured nationwide and have opened for critically acclaimed artists Eric Bachmann, Laura Gibson, Josiah Johnson, and The Mynabirds.

 They’ve also performed on stage with musical heroes like Chris Funk and Jenny Conlee of The Decemberists and Peter Buck of R.E.M.